 Veranda

-Risk 6 - The veranda gets slippery in wet weather especially in the autumn when leaves are falling
+Risk 6 - The veranda gets slippery in wet weather especially in the autumn when leaves are falling.
+The woodwork is also going rotten in places

 Level of Risk - medium

 Mitigation - warning signs have been posted by the steps and non-slip tape has been laid.
-Large temporary warning signs which can be attached to bollards are also available for use on the ramp and veranda
+Large temporary warning signs which can be attached to bollards are also available for use on the ramp and veranda.
+The most exposed areas of the decking have been coated with non-slip varnish and rubber mats have been provided at the kitchen end where the risk is greatest

 Action required

-The non-slip tape on the veranda has not proved to be robust and plans are in hand to replace the veranda in 2021 including decking with a non-slip finish.
-As a temporary measure we are considering using hessian matting on the most exposed and slippery parts of the veranda and ramp.
+The non-slip tape on the veranda has not proved to be robust and plans are in hand to replace the veranda in January 2022 including stone decking with a non-slip finish.
 The veranda needs to be kept free of leaves in autumn.

 Fire precautions